huggingface/diffusers/docs/source/en/using-diffusers/text-img2vid.md

 ## Control video generation

 Video generation can be controlled similar to how text-to-image, image-to-image, and inpainting can be controlled with a [`ControlNetModel`].
-The only difference is you need to use the [`CrossFrameAttnProcessor`] so each frame can attend to the first frame.
+The only difference is you need to use the [`~pipelines.text_to_video_synthesis.pipeline_text_to_video_zero.CrossFrameAttnProcessor`] so each frame attends to the first frame.

 ### Text2Video-Zero